bbauska/W3Cx-4of5-thru-May-2024/README.md

     loads none.
 Let's say that support is very incomplete (!).

--   Firefox provides also a subtitle menu but will show the first defined text track *only if* it has default set.
+-   Firefox provides also a subtitle menu but will show the first defined text track <i>only if</i> it has default set.
 It will load all tracks in memory as soon as the page is loaded.

 Also, there is [a Timed Text Track API in the HTML5/HTML5.1